Grutas de Cacahuamilpa: An Epic Caving Experience

 Lodging in Las Grutas de Cacahuamilpa

-The best hotels near the caves are located in the Magical Town of Taxco de Alarcón in Guerrero.
+The best hotels near the caves are in Guerrero’s Magical Town of Taxco de Alarcón.

-- Hotel Santa Paula, located at Lucia Alcocer de Figueroa, Huajojutla, has a beautiful colonial style in harmony with Taxco’s architecture.
+- Hotel Santa Paula, located at Lucia Alcocer de Figueroa, Huajojutla, has a beautiful colonial style harmoniously with Taxco’s architecture.
 It has a spa room and free Wi-Fi

 - De Cantera y Plata Hotel Boutique is Taxco’s most exclusive accommodation, with fantastic, beautifully decorated rooms, two restaurants, and a café-bar, spa, swimming pool, golf course (9 holes), tennis courts, and cable car